 All companies that are tax residents of Cyprus are taxed on their income accrued or derived from all sources in Cyprus and abroad.
 A non-Cyprus tax resident company is taxed on income accrued or derived from a business activity which is carried out through a permanent establishment in Cyprus and on certain income arising from sources in Cyprus.
 A company is considered tax resident of Cyprus if it is managed and controlled from Cyprus.

 Special Types of Companies

-The Merchant Shipping Legislation, fully approved by the EU, provides for exemption from all direct taxes and taxation under tonnage tax regime of qualifying shipowners, charterers and shipmanagers, from the operation of qualifying community ships (ships flying a flag of an EU member state or of a country in the European Economic Area) and foreign (non community) ships (under conditions), in qualifying activities.
+The Merchant Shipping Legislation, fully approved by the EU, provides for an exemption from all direct taxes and taxation under tonnage tax regime.
+The merchant shipping legislation applies to qualifying shipowners, charterers and ship managers, which are involved with the operation of qualifying community ships (ships under a CY flag or a flag of an EU member state or of a country in the European Economic Area) and foreign (non-community) ships (under conditions) and provided that they engage in qualifying activities.
 The legislation allows non community vessels to enter the tonnage tax regime provided the fleet is composed by at least 60% community vessels.
 If this requirement is not met, then non community vessels can still qualify if certain criteria are met.
-The legislation includes an “all or nothing” rule, meaning that if a shipowner/ charterer/ shipmanager of a group elects to be taxed under the tonnage tax regime, all shipowners/ charterers/ shipmanagers of the group should elect the same.
 Exemption is also given in relation to the salaries of officers and crew aboard a Cyprus ship.